Posted on Thursday, January 1st, 2004

 Posted on Saturday, January 31st, 2004

-The successor to "Kung-Log" has finally been release from beta and is now called "ecto."
+The successor to the blogging software I use, Kung-Log, has finally been release from beta and is now called ecto.
 This is essential software for anybody running a Mac with OS X and keeping a blog.
 Thanks Adriaan!